oh-my-fish/plugin-osx/README.md

 - `cdf` - `cd` to the current Finder directory
 - `flushdns` - Flushes the DNS cache for Yosemite and El Capitan
-- `itunes` - Control iTunes: Play, pause, stop, resume, etc.
+- `music` - Control Music: Play, pause, stop, resume, etc.
 - `manp` - Open a specified man page in Preview
 - `pfd` - Return the path of the frontmost Finder window
 - `pfs` - Return the current Finder selection